 Dr. Mills becomes the second GMRI scientist in a row selected to lead the NCA chapter covering oceans and marine resources.
 Former GMRI Chief Scientific Officer, Dr. Andrew Pershing, led the development of the same chapter for the Fourth National Climate Assessment (NCA4).

 "I'm incredibly honored to have been selected as the Chapter Lead for the Fifth National Climate Assessment’s oceans chapter.
 I'm looking forward to collaborating with some of the brightest minds in the field to characterize the climate risks to our oceans and marine resources, as well as opportunities and solutions to ameliorate those risks.Kathy Mills, Ph.D.
-Research Scientist
+Senior Scientist

 The National Climate Assessment is a comprehensive, congressionally mandated report that is collaboratively developed by the nation’s top scientists and researchers.
 The report analyzes effects and trends of global change across a range of systems.
 The end product is a policy-neutral technical scientific assessment that supports informed decision-making.